EbrahimAminiSharifi/ubuntuService/README.md

 - Ensure that you have the appropriate permissions to execute the scripts.

-- Make sure PHP is installed and accessible in your system's PATH.

 - Verify that the `curl_request.sh` script contains the correct URL to make the cURL request.